python-kasa/python-kasa/docs/source/smartdevice.rst

 Refer to device type specific classes for more examples:
 :class:`SmartPlug`, :class:`SmartBulb`, :class:`SmartStrip`,
 :class:`SmartDimmer`, :class:`SmartLightStrip`.

-DeviceConfig class
-******************

-The :class:`DeviceConfig` class can be used to initialise devices with parameters to allow them to be connected to without using discovery.
-This is required for newer KASA and TAPO devices that use different protocols for communication and will not respond on port 9999 but instead use different encryption protocols over http port 80.
-Currently there are three known types of encryption for TP-Link devices and two different protocols.
-Devices with automatic firmware updates enabled may update to newer versions of the encryption without separate notice, so discovery can be helpful to determine the correct config.

-To connect directly pass a :class:`DeviceConfig` object to :meth:`Device.connect()`.

-A :class:`DeviceConfig` can be constucted manually if you know the :attr:`DeviceConfig.connection_type` values for the device or alternatively the config can be retrieved from :attr:`Device.config` post discovery and then re-used.

 Energy Consumption and Usage Statistics
 ***************************************